foldingcash/DistroApi/docs/StatsDownload.ReadMe.md

 	* This is a WCF application meant to provide a test server for the file download i.e. for mocking Stanford's server
 3. StatsDownload.FileDownload.Console
 	* This is a console application meant to be executed via command line or task scheduler and will execute only the file download portion of the stats download process
-4. StatsDownload.StatsUpload.Console
-	* This is a console application meant to be executed via command line or task scheduler and will execute only the stats upload portion of the stats download process

 ## Errors